w3c/wai-website/pages/about/groups/task-forces/pdf-aam/work-statement.md

 ## Status

-The PDF-AAM Task Force Work Statement was [approved on [dd mm yyyy]](CFC_or_minutes_pointer) and is now active.
+The PDF-AAM Task Force Work Statement was [approved on 12 November 2024](https://github.com/w3c/aria/issues/2070) and is now active.
 The [PDF-AAM Task Force home page](/about/groups/task-forces/pdf-aam/) contains information about the operation and resources of the group.

 ## Objective